jo-pol/MAE-gf/Mathematics.md

 `5 & (for i=1 to N: 6) & - & (for i=1 to N: 2)               `

 ### To big matrix
-We whished to find the matrix-scheme for the crossed-snowflake-in-a-square.
+We wished to find the matrix-scheme for the crossed-snowflake-in-a-square.
 Just putting te snowflake in the square won't work, since the snowflake requires 11 "nodes", whereas the square has 9 nodes inside.
 So, the square has to be enlarged.
 The following matrix follows the rules for matrices, but the tiles are too big for Groundforge to handle.
 ![to big][to-big-sn]